 The trail is easy to hike and passes a variety of beaver meadows and ponds.
 Most of the stream crossings and wet areas have bridges or boardwalks, although the trail can become wet after very heavy rains.
 This trail leads the AMC Zealand Falls Hut, so it’s very well maintained and a popular route.

 At the A-Z Trail Junction, turn left and climb gently at first, then more steeply, to the col between Mt Tom and Mt Field in 2.7 miles.
-This less travelled trail provides a convenient back-way between the AMC Highland Center in Crawford Notch and the Zealand Falls Hut, although it’s seldom used by day hikers.
+This less traveled trail provides a convenient back-way between the AMC Highland Center in Crawford Notch and the Zealand Falls Hut, although it’s seldom used by day hikers.
 The trail crosses a wet area over planked bog bridges, which can be slippery if wet.
 When crossing bog bridges, go slow and avoid building momentum, since it’s very easy to slip if you try to stop abruptly.
 If you’re running low on water, there are a few small streams along this stretch where it’d be good to resupply, since the trails are dry from this point on, until you descend the south side of Mt Willey.

-When you reach the Willey Range Trail Junction, stay on the A-Z Trail for another 80 yards until you come the Mt Tom Spur Trail.
+When you reach the Willey Range Trail Junction, stay on the A-Z Trail for another 80 yards until you come to the Mt Tom Spur Trail.
 Turn left onto it and ascent to the Mt Tom summit in 0.6 miles until you reach the summit cairn.
 There are several viewpoints off the trail that have been cut in recent years, including a south-facing one with a view of Mt Washington.

 Retrace your steps to the beginning of the Mt Tom Spur Trail and turn right onto the A-Z Trail, hiking back 80 yards to the Willey Range Trail Junction.
-Turn left and head toward Mt Field, 0.9 miles down the trail, climbing gradually through forest, until you come to the summit cairn.
-There are two views just before the summit, one overlooking Mt Washington and Crawford Notch to the east and the other to the west, overlooking the Mt Zealand and the Bonds.
+Turn left and head toward Mt Field, 0.9 miles down the trail, climbing gradually through the forest, until you come to the summit cairn.
+There are two views just before the summit, one overlooking Mt Washington and Crawford Notch to the east and the other to the west, overlooking Mt Zealand and the Bonds.

 From Mt Field, continue along the Willey Range Trail to the Mt Willey summit, past several cols and false summits until you reach the short summit spur trail.
 The best view is on the south side of the summit from an open ledge overlooking Crawford Notch.
 There is an expansive view of the Saco River Valley and the Notch from this viewpoint, including the dramatic cliffs of Mt Webster on the other side of the valley.
 The word “Notch” is synonymous with a mountain pass in the local parlance.